devlephant/devleph/README.md

 Unicode partially support (will be full as soon as possible)
 ## EN
 ** DevelStudio Community Update **
-<br>Just download, unpack it, and run DS CV.exe to proceed :)
+<br>Just download, unpack it, and run DS CU.exe to proceed :)

 Compatible SoulEngine Version Can Be Found -> <a href="https://github.com/KashaketCompany/soulengine">HERE</a>